mrs-brubotics/documentation_brubotics/source/Prerequisites.rst

    git config --global user.email

 Now, you can follow `these steps <https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key>`__ to setup your SSH key in Github.
+Note: when this message is given "Generating public/private ed25519 key pair.
+Enter file in which to save the key (/home/nuc3/.ssh/id_ed25519):", you can either keep the default or set .ssh/FirstName-LastName.
+With the latter we can keep track which ssh keys belong to which github account.

 2.4.3 How to use github permalinks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^